 Victims of false accusations of a sex crime or other crime can file civil lawsuits against those who made the false claim.

 The defendant cannot do so, however, until cleared of charges.
 And even then, being cleared of charges doesn’t automatically guarantee that you’ll win a lawsuit against the false accuser .
 A defamation lawsuit can be based on the deliberate harmfulness of statements that are libel (written words) or slander (spoken words).

 If your lawsuit over a false police report prevails, you might be entitled to compensatory damages (money for direct costs to you, such as loss of a job) as well as punitive damages (money awarded to you to punish the accuser and not based on actual financial costs).

 Again, you cannot file a lawsuit over false accusations until you have been cleared of all charges against you.

 A person proven to have made false accusations to police also may be required to pay restitution to police for the waste of police resources caused by their deliberate falsehood.

 Consult a Sex Crime Defense Attorney

 Whether you still face a sex crime charge and need a criminal defense lawyer, or your name is cleared and you want to file a false accusations lawsuit, contact experienced defense attorney Neal Davis.

 At the Neal Davis Law Firm, we can fight for your legal rights when you’ve been falsely accused.
-Contact us today for a free and confidential legal review of your case.
+Contact us today for a confidential legal review of your case.